 Established by Mpu Kuturan, a priest who laid the early foundations of Hinduism in Bali in the 11th century, the expansive temple complex is built around the entrance to a cave which, not surprisingly, is home to thousands of bats.
-The entrance is marked by two giant banyan trees which rise up majestically beside the main entrance.
-Bat Cave Temple and the surrounding complex are steeped in mystery and ancient mythology.
-The temple complex features bale pavilions where worshippers place fruit offerings.
-There is also a stunning antique shrine at the centre of the courtyard, which display dragon motifs that, according to Balinese culture, are said to keep the universe in balance.
+The entrance is marked by two giant banyan trees which tower majestically beside the main walkway.
+Bat Cave Temple and its surrounding complex are steeped in ancient mythology and is a place where worshipers lay cultural offerings such as fruit and flowers.
+There is also a stunning antique shrine at the centre of the courtyard displaying dragon motifs which, according to Balinese culture, are said to keep the universe in balance.

 Hindus in Bali celebrate piodalan, the anniversary of their temples, which is based on the 210 day Balinese cycle calendar.
-To visit important temples such as Bat Cave Temple during piodalan is an amazing experience so be sure to check if an anniversary is scheduled while you are visiting.
-The temple is also surrounded by a number of little food and drink outlets and souvenir shops.
-The temple is open daily and costs 5,000 Rupiah (AU50c) entry plus mandatory rental of a sarong to show modesty and respect to priests and local worshippers.
+To visit important temples such as Bat Cave Temple during piodalan is an amazing experience, so be sure to check if the anniversary is scheduled while you are visiting.